 Other useful information such as address, fees paid, membership expiration date, etc., may also be recorded on the pairing card or in data fields in pairing programs.
-US Chess sells standardized pairing cards as well as pairing programs for Swiss system tournaments.
+Pairing cards can be downloaded from the US Chess web page (uschess.org).
+U.S. Chess sells pairing programs for Swiss system tournaments.